Applications for Surface Water Rights and Ownership Changes

 If you no longer wish to retain ownership of a water right, and want to relinquish the water right back to the state, submit the following form to the address below.
 There is no fee for this process.

 - Fees may be required for your application.
-See Application Fees: or .
+See Application Fees: Word or PDF .
 No fees are required for Dry Fire Hydrant, Voluntary Abandonment, or Mariculture Registration Applications.

 Pending Water Right Applications